eclipse-tractusx/puris/docs/user/User_Guide.md

 1. Selects the partner for the delivery
 2. Selects the incoterms for the delivery
 3. Selects the quantity and unit of measurement
-4. Enters the tracking number
+4. (optional) Enters the tracking number
 5. Chooses the origin and destination site
 6. Selects the departure type
 7. Selects the date of departure
 8. Selects the arrival type
 9. Selects the date of arrival
-10. (Optional) Fills the customer order number, customer position number and supplier order number
+10. (optional) Fills the customer order number, customer position number and supplier order number
 11. Clicks the "save" button

 A notification in the top right of the user's screen will inform them, if saving was successful.
 Afterwards the user will see the newly added delivery reflected in their detailed material overview.